minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-edit.rst

    .. versionadded:: RELEASE.2023-05-18T16-59-00Z

-   Add a friendly name for the service account.
+   Add a human-readable name for the service account.

 .. mc-cmd:: --policy
    :optional: